Mazroj/CV/README.md

-# CV — Jiten Dhandha
+# CV — Jordan Zambrano

-This is my version-controlled CV, written in LaTeX.
-The format is adapted from: [https://github.com/htjb/CV](https://github.com/htjb/CV).
-The publications list is automated via Python (using the `pybtex` package) that reads from a BibTeX file.
+This is a version-controlled cv, inspired in the work of Jiten Dhandha [https://github.com/JitenDhandha/CV/tree/main](https://github.com/JitenDhandha/CV/tree/main)